asdacosta/shopping-cart/README.md

 <details>
 <summary>Invert</summary>

+- [ ] Items in Cart should link to item home.
 - [ ] Separate fetching into a solitary file.
 - [ ] Refactor functionalities into a solitary class component.
 - [ ] Run tests